alizaidis/terraform-asm-sample/README.md

 ## Deploy resources using Terraform

 1. Define the environment variable and set project.
-Replace `YOUR_PROJECT_ID` with a fresh project you created for this tutorial.
+Replace `YOUR_PROJECT_ID` with that of a fresh project you created for this tutorial.

     ```
     export PROJECT_ID=YOUR_PROJECT_ID